 All students who have an examination scheduled in either the Sports Centre or Sturt Gymnasium (excluding alternate venues) is allocated a seat number approximately one week prior to the exam period commencing.
 Seat numbers will vary at each examination.

 To view your personalised timetable, go to the Student Information System and click on the "My Exams and Results" menu.
 It is your responsibility to ensure your examination details prior to the commencement of each examination.
 It is also your responsibility to ensure you arrive at the examination venue knowing your allocated seat number.

 Please note, there will not be a facility within the examination venues for students to check seat numbers.
 You should ensure that you know your allocated seat number for the examination that you are attending.
-If you attend a venue without knowing your seat number, you will be redirected to the following locations where access to the Student Information System is available:

 To avoid unnecessary stress, delays and interruptions to other students on the day of your examination(s), please ensure you know your seat number prior to the day of each examination taking place.
 No additional time will be granted if reading or writing time is lost whilst you are obtaining your seat number.

 Computers are available in Flinders Connect, the Student Hub and libraries.
 For opening hours for the libraries, please see the following link.

 The Rules for the Conduct of Examinations at Flinders University states that a student must take their Student ID card to all examinations.
 At the start of each examination, Invigilation staff are required to match the Student ID card with the student presented to them.